-- When people would like a certain idea or concept to be true, they end up believing it to be true.
+- When people would like a certain concept to be true, they believe it to be true.
 This is confirmation bias.

 - Confirmation bias can be found in anxious individuals, who view the world as dangerous.

 - Wishful thinking, or false optimism, can lead to confirmation bias.

 - Overcoming confirmation bias begins with setting one's hypothesis while looking for how to prove it is wrong.

 Imagine that you have tried to reach a friend with whom you have an ambivalent relationship by phone or email, leaving messages, yet receiving no call in return.
 In a situation like this, it is easy to jump to conclusions in an intuitive manner that your friend wants to avoid you.
 The danger, of course, is that you leave this belief unchecked and start to act as though it were true.

 Confirmation bias occurs from the direct influence of desire on beliefs.
 When people would like a certain idea or concept to be true, they end up believing it to be true.
 They are motivated by wishful thinking.
 This error leads the individual to stop gathering information when the evidence gathered so far confirms the views or prejudices one would like to be true.